• Skip to primary navigation

 Overhead view of the ingredients in this Sausage Kale Soup Recipe

 • Smoked sausage.
 I used a 14 oz package of smoked sausage.
-Use your favorite sausage variety, and be sure to choose one that fits your dietary needs.
 You could use Italian sausage, but I just love the flavor of smoked varieties!

 • Olive Oil.
 Any neutral oil works well in this recipe.
 If you don't have olive oil on hand my next recommendation would be avocado oil.
 The purpose of the oil is to brown the sausage.